What is a money market account?

 So what exactly is a money market account?

-Despite its name, a money market account (MMA) has nothing to do with the stock market.
-An MMA is defined as a unique savings account that generally earns you a higher savings rate than traditional savings accounts and offers some check-writing options.
-However, Capital One® 360 Money Market® accounts don’t come with checks.
+Despite its name, a money market account has nothing to do with the stock market.
+A money market account is a unique savings account that generally earns you a higher savings rate than traditional savings accounts.1 It may offer some check-writing and debit card options.2

 Also, with the higher savings return benefits of a money market account, there may be certain restrictions.
-Often, MMA savings can require a higher minimum balance than traditional savings accounts.1 Capital One 360 Money Market accounts don’t require a minimum balance to open or maintain an account—you only need a higher minimum balance to earn the higher rate.
+Often, money market account savings can require a higher minimum balance than traditional savings accounts.1

 What’s the difference between money market accounts, savings accounts and CDs?

-While a money market savings account is a type of savings account, it's different than your typical savings account.
-Overall, the greatest difference between a money market account vs. a savings account is the Annual Percentage Yield (APY).
-The APY is the effective annual rate of return—in other words, the APY (along with how much money you have in your account) determines how much your account will earn in interest each year.2
+While a money market savings account is a type of savings account, it's different from typical savings accounts.
+Overall, the greatest difference between a money market account and a savings account is the annual percentage yield (APY).
+The APY reflects how much your account will earn each year.3 It’s based on your interest rate and how often it’s compounded.

 How does a money market account compare to a high-yield savings account?

 When you’re considering a money market account vs. a high-yield savings account, you’ll find them to be very similar at first glance.
-Both usually require a higher minimum deposit, both offer comparable interest rates and both usually have similar restrictions on the number of “convenient” withdrawals or transfers you’re allowed to make.
+Both might require a higher minimum deposit, both might offer comparable interest rates and both might have similar restrictions on the number of withdrawals or transfers you’re allowed to make each month.

 How does a money market account work?